theHostileNegotiator/KWBandage/PatchNotes.md

 	* Removed flag
 2. Structure when sold or destroyed are not supposed to create an Infantry squad.
 However subfaction structures generates units.
 	* Removed OCL from subfaction structures
+3. Players that do not own the structure can see the propaganda decal when selected by the owner
+	* Set the decal to only be seen by the Local Player
 #### Air Support Tower
 1. Online Games causes desyncs when Structure is created
 	* Removed POWERED_POWERS_ONLY KindOf Flag which is possibly causing Desyncs